afcapel/afcapel.github.io/_posts/2019-01-09-minimalistic-rails-api.md

 It handles pagination and error rendering.
 For pagination I'm using [Kaminari](https://github.com/kaminari/kaminari) and including the pagination info in `Link` headers, following the [RFC5988 specification](https://tools.ietf.org/html/rfc5988).

-There's also a minimal module to implement token authentication (the api is behind https):
+There's also a minimal module to implement token authentication (that's all I really need).

 ```ruby
 module Api